-Reservation tickets will not be sold at the Mount Evans Welcome Station.
+Reservation tickets will not be sold at the Mount Blue Sky Welcome Station.

 Please arrive as close to your 2-hour reservation time reservation as indicated on your ticket.
+If you booked a reservation for the 8-10AM time slot you have between 8-10AM to enter.
 You may not enter the area prior to your reservation.
 Once entered, visitors can stay the entire day.

 Visitors are allowed to have up to 1 private vehicle reservation per day for only 1 time slot.
 Reservation holder must be in the vehicle at time of entry.

 Motorcycles tickets are per person and must purchase a reservation for each driver/rider.